kkatsuro/clucker/readme.md

 3. connects to a websocket on a forwarded server to run reloading RPC command

 Information about reloading plugin is visible in console, in bot's log tab.
 If there are any errors we will see them immediately.

+# install dependencies

+(this won't be necessary later, cause its going to be pip package..)

+`pip install pyside6 pretty_errors paramiko websocket-client`